What is 360 feedback?

 How to collect 360 feedback

-360 feedback is when several people provide feedback for an employee.
+360 feedback is when several people provide feedback.
 These colleagues should range from immediate co-workers to people above and below them.
 It can even be useful to include people from outside their department that they happen to have worked with.
 It's also very common.
 According to Jack Zenger, CEO of Zenger/Folkman, over 85% of Fortune 500 companies use 360 feedback.

-Managers need to get the most relevant insight from employees giving feedback.
+Managers need to get the most relevant insights.
 So it's worth creating question sets for each type of feedback-giver.
 You might want to know about another boss's experience managing that employee.
 So, the questions you'd ask them would be different to those you'd ask a junior staff member.

-But, to reiterate, 360 feedback isn't a way of getting staff to put their noses to the grindstone.
+But, to reiterate, 360 feedback isn't a way of getting staff to work harder.
 After all, it's not like these people have been reviewing your employee's progress updates each week.
 So, what is 360 feedback actually for?

 What are the benefits of 360 feedback?